katmfoo/dotfiles/readme.md

 In the pursuit of command line only development

-* figure out how to not have to put in ssh key all the time
 * git completion
 * figure out caps lack as ctrl
 * test out base16